kalib333/IDS131_Coursework/README.md

 Course work completed in MIT IDS.131, Statistics, Computation, Analytics.
 Some problem sets completed in collaboration with other classmates.
 Collaborators are indicated in the problem set write up.
+The data sets used to complete the analysis is not included in github just the python code.
+Some of the datasets were too large to upload.